annathepiper/wp-test-demo-java-selenium/README.md

 You only need one or the other of these.
 You can use Docker Compose to launch them by name with the -f flag.

 ### Selenium dependencies
 If you use my Docker Compose YAML file to set up a Selenium instance, it creates it by default at localhost with port 4444.
+If you don't want to use port 4444, edit the file to use a different port.

 The location for this grid is set in the properties file for the suite as "seleniumHost".

-If you have your own Selenium instance set up, you should change this value to point to wherever your Selenium lives.
+If you have your own Selenium instance set up, or if you change what port you're using in the YAML file, you should update the properties file to reflect your changes.

 ## Reference links
 * [Misc-configs repo](https://github.com/annathepiper/misc-configs) where I store my Docker Compose yml files